Garden of People, A Portrait of Cottage Grove

-I am currently completing a project consisting of a solo exhibit that showcases the paintings from my upcoming art book and of course art book itself entitled, "A Garden of People: A Portrait of Cottage Grove."
-The main theme of the project is an artist's perspective on society, using Cottage Grove, Oregon as the basis for exploration.
-It will showcase oil portraits and a few landscapes for context, and be intermingled with quotes from conversations with the subjects.
-The exhibit and art book is designed to be experiential, allowing viewers to formulate their own views of society through words and experiences of the subjects, and through expression of the art.
-In this time of extreme divisiveness and polarity, this project explores humanity in a way I hope will bring people closer together.
+My upcoming book and exhibit is an artist's perspective on society, using Cottage Grove, Oregon as the basis for exploration.
+It will showcase about forty oil portraits, a few landscapes, and be intermingled with intimate, anonymous quotes from conversations with the subjects.
+The project is designed to be experiential, allowing viewers to formulate their own views of society through words and experiences of the subjects, and through expression of the art.
+In this time of uncertainty, isolation and polarity, this project explores humanity in a way I hope will bring people closer together.

 Using census data as a guide, I'm working with ratios regarding gender, age, race and household income to roughly represent the demographics of the city.
 Each portrait is painted to express what truths they have to share at that moment – to tell a touch of their story, of themselves and what they see.

 “I needed to really change and get grounded more as the scary realities and all the dystopian novels I've read are true now, and getting a dose of reality. but not losing my light still, I mean that's what's going out.
 My beliefs are gone, my lightness is gone and... 'cuz it's so hard to find that now that I know and see everything.
 But I know it's gotta come back, like it has to, or I'm gonna kill myself – it's so dark.
 And I know that I need to help right now.
 There's no other option.
 I can't just do massage and “make people feel good.”
 I have to do the nitty gritty stuff.
 I'm trying to find out how.
 'Cuz if I keep going down this sad spiral of reality I won't be able to get back out.”